DIY belt squat: equipment, setup, and alternatives

 Why

-I’ve tried using a weightlifting belt for bracing, and honestly, it’s a mess.
-They dig into your ribs, shift around mid-set, and completely kill any chance of sitting into the squat naturally.
-I end up fighting the belt instead of the load—and that’s the last thing I need when I’m pushing for a PR.
+I’ve tried using weightlifting belts for bracing, and honestly, they just get in the way.
+They dig into your ribs, shift around mid-set, and don’t let you sit into the squat naturally.
+You end up fighting the belt instead of the load.
+My advice?
+Skip it.

 Fix

-I use a padded hip belt that sits below my iliac crest.
-You can also sew a reinforced loop onto a sturdy web belt.
-Just make sure the load point hits at your hip crease, not your waist—trust me, that makes all the difference.
+I grab a padded hip belt that sits below my iliac crest.
+Or I sew a reinforced loop onto a sturdy web belt.
+For me, the load point has to land at my hip crease, not up at my waist—that’s where the real carry happens.

 • Mistake